Lerentis/bitwarden-crd-operator/README.md

     - element:
         secretName: nameOfTheFieldInBitwarden # for example username
         secretRef: nameOfTheKeyInTheSecretToBeCreated
+        secretScope: login # for custom entries on bitwarden use 'fields'
     - element:
         secretName: nameOfAnotherFieldInBitwarden # for example password
         secretRef: nameOfAnotherKeyInTheSecretToBeCreated
+        secretScope: login # for custom entries on bitwarden use 'fields'
   id: "A Secret ID from bitwarden"
   name: "Name of the secret to be created"
   namespace: "Namespace of the secret to be created"